edmundpaquin/Movie-Release/README.md

-# comp370-FinalProject
+# Film Release Analysis Project

 By Edmund Paquin, Jacob Parent, and Kevin Patel.
+Carried out for the final project of Introductoin to Data Science (COMP 370) at McGill University.

 This repo contains the source data, all code used to conduct analysis, and a PDF explaining methods and final results.